exonum/exonum-doc/src/get-started/java-binding.md

 Also, `Transaction#execute` method may throw `TransactionExecutionException` which contains a transaction error report.
 This feature allows users to notify Exonum about an error in a transaction execution whenever one occurs.
-The service checks the preconditions before executing a transaction and either accepts it or issues an exception that is further transformed into an Exonum core [TransactionResult enum][transaction-result] containing an error code and a message with error data.
+It may check the preconditions before executing a transaction and either accepts it or throws an exception that is further transformed into an Exonum core [TransactionResult enum][transaction-result] containing an error code and a message with error data.
-If transaction execution fails, the changes invoked by the transaction are rolled back, while the error data is stored in the database for further user reference.
-Light clients also provide access to information on the transaction error, stored in the Exonum storage, to their users.
+If transaction execution fails, the changes made by the transaction are rolled back, while the error data is stored in the database for further user reference.
+Light clients also provide access to information on the transaction execution result (which may be either success or failure) to their users.

 ### External Service API